-Founded in 2010 as an associate performance research arm of the Institute of Musical Research (IMR) in the School of Advanced Study, University of London, the SongArt Performance Research Group formed to pursue new avenues in cross-disciplinary, collaborative, song performance experiment and research.
+Founded in 2010 as an associate performance research arm of the Institute of Musical Research (IMR), at that time a research arm of the School of Advanced Study, University of London, the SongArt Performance Research Group exists to pursue new avenues in cross-disciplinary, collaborative, song performance experiment and research.

 Our associate musicians, poets, actors, composers, performance studies researchers and academics collaborate on a range of related performance research projects, which include experimental workshops, study days, conferences, video projects, and a range of song-related pedagogical and performance events.

 Our projects are linked by our commitment to three core priorities:

 1. to gain a fuller understanding of “lyric” potential of poetry in performance and its connection to effective song creation for performers;

 2. to study the experience of live song performance in concert with a view to identifying key attributes of the interior of the performative act for research and pedagogical purposes; and